remidinishanth/golang_learnings/reflection.md

 A call to `ValueOf` returns a `Value` representing the run-time data. `Zero` takes a `Type` and returns a `Value` representing a zero value for that type.

+### reflect.Type

+* A `Type` represents a Go type.
+* It is an interface with many methods for discriminating among types and inspecting their components, like the fields of a struct or the parameters of a function.
+* The sole implementation of `reflect.Type` is the type descriptor , the same entity that identifies the dynamic type of an interface value.

+The `reflect.TypeOf` function accepts any `interface{}` and returns its dynamic type as a `reflect.Type`:

 ```go
 t := reflect.TypeOf(3) // a reflect.Type
 fmt.Println(t.String()) // "int"
 fmt.Println(t) // "int"
 ```

+* The `TypeOf(3)` call assigns the value `3` to the `interface{}` parameter.
+* An assignment from a concrete value to an interface type performs an implicit interface conversion, which creates an interface value consisting of two components:
+  - its dynamic type is the operand’s type (int), and
+  - its dynamic value is the operand’s value (3).

+Because `reflect.TypeOf` returns an interface value’s dynamic type, it always returns a concrete type.

 ## APIs of Reflection